CLSherrod/clsherrod.github.io/_pages/guest.md

 ## 🛠️ Tech Setup

 I use a professional mic and camera setup with Zoom.
 I record in a quiet space with stable Ethernet.
-Based in Yucatan Mexico, Central Time (CST).
+Central Time (CST).